Akashheregit/Akash-Singh_Front-End/README.md

   c) The onClickHandler prop in the WrappedSingleListItem component is being called immediately when the component is rendered, instead of being passed as a function to be called later when the item is clicked.
 This line: onClick={onClickHandler(index)}
   d)The setSelectedIndex state setter function is being called instead of selectedIndex in the WrappedListComponent component.
 This line: const [setSelectedIndex, selectedIndex] = useState();

+Q3) The updated ( fix, optimize, and/or modify the component as much as you think is necessary.)
+Code is in the updated Code repository: